Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Introduction

 Probing the expansion history of the universe is crucial to resolve open issues in the standard cosmological model, such as the nature of dark energy and the tension in the values of the Hubble constant $H_0$ i.e. the expansion rate of the Universe today, obtained from observations at early and late cosmological epochs \cite{Riess:2016jrr,Aghanim:2018eyx,Freedman:2017yms,Riess:2019cxk}.

 GWs detected by the LIGO and Virgo experiments \cite{TheLIGOScientific:2014jea,TheVirgo:2014hva} have been used to infer $H_0$ using various approaches and data sets.
 A first approach \cite{Schutz:1986,Holz:2005df} is to obtain the source redshift by locating the host galaxy thanks to an electromagnetic counterpart to the GW signal.
 This approach has so far been applied in two cases.
 The measurement $H_0=70^{+19}_{-8} \hu$ in \cite{Abbott:2017xzu,Abbott:2018wiz} was obtained after the observation of the \textit{kilonova} optical transient that allowed the galaxy hosting the binary neutron-star (BNS) GW170817 to be pinpointed \cite{TheLIGOScientific:2017qsa}.
 Similarly, the optical transient \cite{Graham:2020gwr} tentatively associated to the binary black hole event GW190521 \cite{Abbott:2020mjq,Abbott:2020tfl} led to $H_0=48^{+24}_{-10} \hu$ \cite{Chen:2020gek,Mukherjee:2020kki}.
-From GW sources with electromagnetic counterparts, it is also possible to test the general theory of relativity from GW propagation \cite{2020PhRvD.102d4009M}.
-In order to make an accurate measurements of cosmological parameters and testing general theory of relativity, it is also crucial to correct for peculiar velocity of galaxies which is mainly essential for the GW sources situated at low redshift \cite{Mukherjee:2019qmm, Nicolaou:2019cip}.
+From GW sources with electromagnetic counterparts, it is also possible to test the theory of general relativity (GR) through GW propagation effects \cite{2020PhRvD.102d4009M}.
+In order to make an accurate measurements of cosmological parameters and test GR, it is also important --- and indeed essential for the GW sources situated at low redshift --- to correct for peculiar velocity of galaxies \cite{Mukherjee:2019qmm, Nicolaou:2019cip}.